singuliere/enough/docs/extending.rst

    scenario:
      name: dummy

-- define the hosts to create.
+- control the hosts to be created
   ::

     - name: dummy-host